 Beauvillier lifts Islanders past Bruins 2-1 in shootout

+The New York Islanders needed some extra time to get their latest win and keep piling up the points.

-Anthony Beauvillier scored the deciding goal in the shootout and the Islanders beat the Boston Bruins 2-1 on Tuesday night for their sixth straight victory.
+Anthony Beauvillier scored the deciding goal in a shootout and the Islanders beat the Boston Bruins 2-1 on Tuesday night for their sixth straight victory.

 The Islanders are 8-0-1 in their last nine for their longest point streak since a franchise-record 17-game stretch early last season.